-Figure 16 presents the results of this measurement.
+Fig. 17 presents the results of this measurement.
 These results show that the reusability results are distributed in a disparate manner.
 The reason behind this dispersion is the size of the train and test data as well as the size of the API.
 For instance, the average reusability for the app API is 37% when the number of train clients is 50 application clients, while it is 51% when the number of train clients is 88 application clients.
-Thus, the reusability of the components increases when the number of train client applications increases.
-The results show that our approach identifies reusable components, where the average reusability for all APIs is 47%.
+The reusability of java.util is slightly enhanced when the number of its client applications is increased.
+We interpret this by the fact that java.util is an extensive API that contains utility functionalities used in similar patterns by the all client applications.
+Thus including more client applications only adds little enhancement of the reusability.
+Still, a larger number of application clients increase the reusability of the resulting components.

 RQ3: Is the Identification of Provided Interfaces Based on FUPs Useful?
 To prove the utility of using FUPs during the identification process, we compare the components mined based on our approach with ones mined using the ROMANTIC approach, which does not take FUPs into consideration.
 This is based on the density of use of the component provided interfaces by application clients.
 The density refers to the ratio between the number of used interface classes to the total number of interface classes for each component.
-Figure 17 shows the average density for the two identification approaches.
+Fig. 18 shows the average density for the two identification approaches.
 These results show that our approach outperforms the ROMANTIC approach.
-For instance, the application clients need to reuse a larger number of components mined based on the ROMANTIC with less density of provided interface classes compared to components mined based on our approach.
-For instance, the average usage density of classes composing provided interfaces of ROMANTIC components is 21%, while it is 61% for components mined by our approach for all APIs.
+For instance, the application clients need to reuse a larger number of components mined based on the ROMAN-TIC with less density of provided interface classes compared to components mined based on our approach.
+For instance, the average usage density of classes composing provided interfaces of RO-MANTIC components is 18%, while it is 62% for components mined by our approach for all APIs.
+Also, the results show a significant difference between the density values obtained by respectively applying ROMANTIC and our approach.
+This is due to the fact that classes of java.util API are not very coupled and cohesive.
+These relationships (coupling and cohesion) are used by ROMANTIC to group classes together to identify components.
+In contrast, our approach allows to group these classes together because they are frequently used together.